Dear Valued Financial Advisor,

 5. Calm, Steady, and Common Sense.
 Be certain that they understand that, based on your experience, you stay calm in markets like this, you stay steady in your work and in your research, and your superpower is your use of common sense in times like this.

-To help you with your client conversations, we are providing you with our Market Cycle Chart.
+To help you with your client conversations, contact us today to receive your Market Cycle Chart.
 This is a great illustration to share with your clients because it explains how markets generally move in cycles, typically in large chunks, and over short time periods.
 It clearly shows the detriment of emotional market timing and the benefits of staying calm.